 At the blog, we hope to introduce Parichay’s work to a wider audience, and initiate conversations about citizenship, statelessness, and immigration laws.
 We recognise the absence of a space that centres perspectives from the Global South in examining these areas of study.
 To that end, we want to inspire dialogue between legal practitioners, academics, and activists, and amplify diverse legal, historical, and sociological narratives.

-Arunima Nair is a second-year LLB student at Jindal Global Law School, Sonepat, Haryana, where she is presently a Student Fellow at the Centre for Public Interest Law.
+Arunima Nair is a final-year LLB student at Jindal Global Law School, Sonepat, Haryana, where she is presently a Student Fellow at the Centre for Public Interest Law.
 She holds prior degrees in English Literature and Sociology from Lady Shri Ram College and the Delhi School of Economics respectively.
 Her interests lie in public law, jurisprudence, and socio-legal studies.
+She is the current Managing Editor of the Parichay Blog.

 Anna Kallivayalil is a third year law student at National Law University Delhi.
 Her interests lie in the fields of human rights law, technology law and public policy.